Erasmus+ for Studies in Europe

 Erasmus+ partner universities of the HNU are all partner universities in Erasmus+ Programme countries (opens in a new window).

-A funding period is approved for which the Erasmus+ scholarship will be paid.
+For long-term mobilities (= semester or year-long stays) of Bachelor students, a funding period is approved for which the Erasmus+ scholarship will be paid.
 This funding period does not have to correspond to the actual duration of the stay.
-The amount of funding and the duration of the maximum funding period depend on the total Erasmus+ budget approved by the NA DAAD and the number of participants.
+The amount of funding and the duration of the maximum funding period depend on the total Erasmus+ budget approved by the NA DAAD and the number of funded participants.
 It is not possible to adjust the funding period - and therefore the funding amount - at a later stage.
 Due to the financial allocation by the NA DAAD, the maximum funding period cannot be announced until the end of June for the following academic year.

 In the academic year 2024/25, the maximum funding duration is 4.0 funding months (= 120 funding days) per semester abroad.
 The following funding rates apply (funded from project 2024):